cosmos/cosmos-sdk/docs/architecture/adr-043-interchain-identifiers.md

 ## Context

-In the Internet of Blockchains We need a way to identify and locate assets within their chain namespace, using web-standard ([RFC39](https://datatracker.ietf.org/doc/html/rfc3986)) Universal Resource Indentifiers (URIs).
+In the Internet of Blockchains we need a way to identify and locate assets within their origin chain namespace, using web-standard ([RFC39](https://datatracker.ietf.org/doc/html/rfc3986)) Universal Resource Indentifiers (URIs).

 When we refer to on-chain assets, this includes tokens, wallets, name records, or any other uniquely identifiable entity within a chain namespace.